rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 input_variance = buffer_np.var()
 ```

-### Configure prometheus to monitor the ML Service
+### Configure Prometheus to monitor the ML Service
 If you see the ML service work and the metrics are outputed, then [configure Promethesus to pull metrics](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) from your Prometheus endpoint in your ML service.

 * Create `prometheus.yml`